-Five to seven percent of youth reported that the activities they were involved in were not at all meaningful to them or that they had no input into these activities.
-On the other hand, 35% were involved in activities that were very meaningful to them and 16% felt that they had a lot of input into their activities.
+Seven percent of youth reported that the activities they were involved in were not at all meaningful to them and 9% that they were not listened to in these activities.
+On the other hand, 36% were involved in activities that were very meaningful to them and

+16% felt that they had a lot of input into their activities.
+Levels of youth engagement in this area did not differ from the province as a whole.